 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 3 Financial Resilience Covid-19 The Council has had a strong Balance Sheet for several years with a high level of unallocated Reserves.
 However, the impact of Covid-19 (including longlasting, or permanent legacy issues) has added to a recent downward trajectory in available reserves, as the Council's income - although rising - is struggling to keep pace with the growth in expenditure.
-Qualis Income Securing planned income returns from the LATCO (Local Authority Trading Company) initiative is vital to maintaining financial self-sufficiency and minimising expenditure reductions Efficiency Savings The medium-term financial outlook means that setting a balanced budget for 2022/23 is a challenging process, with the realisation of cashable efficiencies an overwhelming priority; and Financial Control Tighter financial control is essential in the more challenging financial environment that lies ahead.
+Qualis Income Securing planned income returns from the LATCO initiative is vital to maintaining financial self-sufficiency and minimising expenditure reductions Efficiency Savings The medium-term financial outlook means that setting a balanced budget for 2022/23 is a challenging process, with the realisation of cashable efficiencies an overwhelming priority; and Financial Control Tighter financial control is essential in the more challenging financial environment that lies ahead.
 Balanced budget now set for 2021/22 but includes use of £1.350 million from general reserves.
 Late audit adjustments to 2019/20 resulted in one-off call on reserves (mostly triggered by legacy issues from previous financial years).
-Underlying budget deficit of £1.5 million identified for 2022/23 through updated MTFP in October 2021 (with no contribution from reserves).
+Cabinet considered the draft budget for 2022/23 at their 6th December 2021 meeting.
+They also approved the updated Medium Term Financial Plan although the government's settlement agreement had yet to be published.
 Slippage in timetabled income and benefits from Qualis (although positive progress being made).
-Emerging HRA (Housing Revenue Account) Business Plan reflected in updated MTFP in October 2021.
+Emerging HRA Business Plan reflected in updated MTFP in October 2021.
 Initial position appears sustainable and should deliver Housing Development Programme, whilst enabling the maintenance of stock.
 Caveat exists re lack of independent Stock Condition data (survey underway).
 Corporate financial planning, management and reporting processes in transition following significant upheaval during 2019/20, although improving strongly in most areas (Statement of Accounts still high priority).
 CIPFA Financial Management Code effective from 1 April 2021: step change improvement required to achieve compliance.
 VERY HIGH MAJOR A1 Covid-19 Immediate pressure now receding in 2021/22.
-Medium/Long Term financial impacts being managed through updated MTFP (as at October 2021).
+Medium/Long Term financial impacts being managed through updated MTFP (@ December 2021).
 Qualis Council's interests directly overseen and managed by Section 151 Officer with tailored support from specialist professional advisors Efficiency Savings Potential for cashable efficiency savings for 2022/23 now being vigorously pursued with full Leadership Team support.
 Financial Control Process improvements being rolled out by Deputy S151.
 Interim support for Finance Team to address temporary capacity shortages; Phases 1 and 2 recruitment process for new Finance team complete (August 2021).
 This includes the permanent recruitment of HRA expertise.
-MEDIUM MAJOR C1 Complete transformation of Corporate Finance function, in the short-term focussing on strengthening professional capacity and rolling out high priority development areas such as Business Partnering.
+HIGH MAJOR C1 Complete transformation of Corporate Finance function, in the short-term focussing on strengthening professional capacity and rolling out high priority development areas such as Business Partnering.
 Complete second iteration of emerging HRA Business Plan and roll out results for 2022/23 based on up-to-date Stock Condition data.
 Ensure cashable efficiencies are given the highest priority in preparing the 2022/23 budget.
 In the medium-term, continue cultural change process and address current deficit in efficiency and effectiveness.
 Strategic Director & 151 Officer Monthly